HITECHCRIME/HC_SG07_Mindchip/README.md

 filling their void, running towards the light.

-mindchips crawling in your memories their state subtle undefined such melodies without rhymes so boggling any ordinary chance to pay up to all the preachers who knew all before you could put in dime to know what's saught after

-now you tell me does the metal in my head do nothing good to uphold the whispers i've been hearing all around me their messages still astound them metabrutal treatment on synapses too fried to cool down and give open maybe should have given more dime to make them frozen
+mindchips crawling in your memories their state subtle undefined such melodies are out of place without rhymes so boggling with the lack of any ordinary chance to pay up to all the preachers knowing all before you could put in dime to know what's been saught after now you tell me does the metal in my head do nothing good for my soul to uphold the whispers i've been hearing all around me their messages still astound them metabrutal treatment on synapses too fried to cool down and give open maybe should have given them more dime to make them frozen my place so cozy

 ```